SimplyEdit/SimplyStore/design/jsontag-selector.md

 ## Current approach

 For now I'm using [jsonpath-plus](https://github.com/JSONPath-Plus/JSONPath) which extends the default [JSONPath]() with among others a parent selector.
 This codebase looks relatively simple to add tagname and attribute selection support.
+This implementation allows for javascript methods to be called in filters, applied only to available data.
+The expressions are evaluated in a seperate 'vm', but security needs to be checked carefully.

 You can query the dataset by POSTing to a path, with the JSON Path query in the body. e.g.: